FAQs

 Q: How does someone get pro bono legal assistance for a civil legal issue or their criminal record (CORI)?

-Check the calendar for upcoming clinic dates or view the full 2024-2025 Clinic Schedule.
+Check the calendar for upcoming clinic dates.

 Q: Who are our shelter partners?